Gefei-Tan/Headhunter/index.md

 In this demo, I mapped the pitch bend to the yaw axis.
 So you will hear this vibrato/pitch bend effect when I shake my head.
 I also mapped the volume of my synth pad layer to the pitch axis, so you can hear the synth sound fading in and out as I look up and down.

 Music in the demo is written by myself.
-If you like this kind of music, feel free to check out my <a href="https://open.spotify.com/playlist/62j0qdzoFFmlWArG9rjw5y?si=134dd3bfddf4407d">Spotify page</a>!
+If you like this kind of music, feel free to check out my <a href="https://open.spotify.com/playlist/62j0qdzoFFmlWArG9rjw5y?si=134dd3bfddf4407d">Spotify Playist</a> of songs I wrote!

 <iframe width="640" height="480"
 src="https://www.youtube.com/embed/a7rpF8U1QdA">